Alwyn Kurts: Biography

-His television career started with the television version of his radio show Raising a Husband (which was pushed off air by the success of Graham Kennedy), then Hutton's Family Quiz, Don't Argue and Fighting Words.
-He made the successful transition to television in Homicide; after one 1968 appearance as criminal Frank Inglis, he took on the role of country-based Inspector Colin Fox for one episode the same year.
-Kurts then returned as a core cast member the following year, playing Fox, now with the additional back story that he had worked in Homicide twenty years earlier and was now seeking a change after the recent death of his wife.
+His television career started when he began hosting the HSV 7 show Wedding Day followed almost immediately with a version of his radio show Raising a Husband for GTV-9.
+Both of these shows, and many more, including then Hutton's Family Quiz, Don't Argue and Fighting Words. were made by Crawford Productions.

+Kurts made the successful transition to drama in Homicide; after one 1968 appearance as criminal Frank Inglis, he took on the role of country-based Inspector Colin Fox for another episode the same year.
+He then returned as a core cast member the following year, playing Fox, now with the additional back story that he had worked in Homicide twenty years earlier and was seeking a change after the recent death of his wife.
 'Colin Fox' formally assumed the Inspector role on 27 May.
 Kurts remained with the show for four years, after which he starred in another Crawfords production, the comedy The Last of the Australians.
 In 1982 he appeared in the Australian TV drama Cop Shop.

 For a brief time, he was the Beast in the Australian version of the television panel show Beauty and the Beast.

 Kurts also appeared in the 1979 movie Tim starring Mel Gibson.
 Late in life he had key roles in the films Spotswood and Road to Nhill.

 Kurts supported the 1972 campaign for the election of Gough Whitlam and the Labor Party.

+Personal life

+Kurts had six siblings; his sister Raigh Roe was CWA president, ABC commissioner and 1977 Australian of the Year.

+Kurts was married twice.
+His first marriage, to Jean Pember, lasted four and a half years and ended in divorce in November 1939, on grounds of his adultery.
+His second marriage, to 'champion footrunner' Eileen O'Hehir, took place in August 1940 and sustained until his death.
+Kurts had three children: Nola May (1934-1979) from his first marriage and Michael (1942-) and Elizabeth (1945-) from his second.